 Brian Capaloff, a Unite member who is on the Labour party executive in Falkirk, told BBC News that Unite remains "tainted" by the allegations.

 Police Scotland confirmed today it will not launch a criminal investigation into the Falkirk election candidate selection process.

-Police Scotland will not launch a criminal inquiry into allegations of vote rigging over selecting Labour's general election candidate in Falkirk, saying they were "insufficient grounds" to investigate.
+Police Scotland will not launch a criminal investigation into allegations of vote rigging over selecting Labour's parliamentary candidate in Falkirk.

 Reports suggest Unite, the biggest trade union, [attempted to influence the Falkirk Labour party with its members to ensure that its preferred candidate was chosen to fight the election]((http://www.itv.com/news/story/2013-07-04/tom-watson-quits-election-role).